Program OverviewPrinter Friendly

 The Hospitality - Hotel Operations Management program will offer you business skills and acumen to work in a wide range of areas within this multifaceted industry.
 Among these areas will be front desk management, housekeeping operations, food and beverage management, and human resources planning.

 Industry professionals will lead you through Hotel Operations courses, and to gain hands-on experience, you'll serve guests in The Local Cafe and Restaurant, Centennial's 20,000 sq. ft.
 Event Centre and four boutique-style guest rooms.
-You'll also further your knowledge and skills during a 14-week field placement with one of the program's leading industry partners, which will support your learning and development.
+You'll also further your knowledge and skills during a 14-week work-integrated learning experience with one of the program's leading industry partners, which will support your learning and development.

 As a graduate of the Hotel Operations Management program, you'll have unlimited career opportunities, responding to guests' needs and providing them with exceptional service and attention to detail.
 You'll be fully prepared to step into key roles within both the front and back of a hotel, and make an impact on the guest experience.

 Picture the look on guests' faces as they walk into the gorgeous lobby of a world-class hotel, are greeted by a helpful concierge, and warmly welcomed to a perfectly-finished guest suite before enjoying a meal and exquisite service in the dining room.
 All of this is made possible by the hard work and dedication of Hospitality - Hotel Operations Management program grads.